Program

 - The student makes sure she/he has a proper internship offer.
 The offer should be a document that contains at least the company name and address, the location and duration of the internship, the required skills/qualifications of the student, the title of the internship, and at least one paragraph about the expected work.
 The document should be in English or French (translations provided by the student are OK, if accompanied by the original document).

-- The student makes sure that the topic of the internship falls broadly into the thematic scope of the master's program, and that the internship will be primarily on a single project (rather than helping out with different small tasks) of research nature.
-The advisor of the internship should have a research activity and hold a PhD or equivalent.
+- The student makes sure that the topic of the internship falls broadly into the thematic scope of the master's program, and that the internship will be primarily on a single project of research nature (rather than helping out with different small tasks).
 If in doubt, the student checks with the program coordinators before applying to the internship.

 - The student applies to the internship, and, when accepted, proceeds with the following steps.

 - The student fills out the form in the Synapse system.
 All tabs should be filled.
-If the form does not appear in Synapse, please contact Danielle (and put the program coordinators in Cc).
+If the form does not appear in Synapse, please contact the pedagogical coordinators (and put the program coordinators in Cc).

-- The student finds a scientific advisor from IP Paris, who is different from the advisor of the internship.
+- The student finds an academic evaluator from IP Paris, who is different from the advisor of the internship.
 To this purpose the student should contact Data AI lecturers with knowledge on the topic of their internship.
-If the student fails to find a scientific advisor s/he can contact the coordinators for help.
-If the lecturer agrees to be the scientific advisor, the student informs the internship coordinator (currently Danielle Deloy) of the choice.
-This shall happen via an email that includes the name, the email address, the phone number, the professional address, and the institute of the scientific advisor, with the advisor in CC.
+If the student fails to find an academic evaluator s/he can contact the coordinators for help.
+If the lecturer agrees to be the academic evaluator, the student informs the internship coordinator of the choice.
+This shall happen via an email that includes the name, the email address, the phone number, the professional address, and the institute of the academic evaluator, with the advisor in CC.

 - The host institution of the internship designates an internship advisor, who supervises the student during the internship.
 This person is typically an employee of the company where the internship takes place, or the researcher with whom the student wants to work in case of a research internship.

 - The student fills out the internship agreement (a form with the title “CONVENTION DE STAGE”).
-The “Etablissement d’inscription administrative” is the university in which the student is registered (e.g., Paris-Sud or Télécom Paris).
+The “Etablissement d’inscription administrative” is IP Paris.
 The “Organisme d’accueil” is the host institution.
 The “Stagiaire” is the student.
-The “enseignant référent” is the scientific advisor.
+The “enseignant référent” is the academic evaluator.
 The “tuteur” is the internship advisor.
 The program coordinators do not appear in this agreement.

 Doing the internship

 The student does the internship under the guidance of the internship advisor.
-The scientific advisor does not intervene, consult, collaborate, or co-organize.
+The academic evaluator does not intervene, consult, collaborate, or co-organize.
 She or he mediates in case of disagreement between the student and the internship advisor.
-Before the end of the internship the student MUST contact the scientific advisor for the organization of the defense.Defending the internship
+Before the end of the internship the student must contact the academic evaluator for the organization of the defense.Defending the internship

 The internship finishes with a report and an oral defense.
 Both have to be in English.

-The defense consists of a talk by the student of 20 minutes, followed by questions by the advisors.
-The defense is attended by the scientific advisor and other people if desired.
+The defense consists of a talk by the student of 20 minutes, followed by questions by the jury.
+The defense is attended by the academic evaluator, ideally one other lecturer of the DataAI program, and other people if desired.
 The presence of the internship advisor is desirable.
-If the internship advisor cannot come, she or he shares feedback about the internship with the scientific advisor.
+If the internship advisor cannot come, she or he shares feedback about the internship with the academic evaluator.
 In exceptional cases, the defense can take place via video-conference.
 The defense should take place not more than 3 weeks before the end of the internship, and not more than 1 month after the end of the internship.
 The defense has to happen during the current year of study.
 The student is in charge of organizing the defense.
-The defense takes place at the reference institute (Télécom Paris) or at the institute of the scientific advisor.
-The scientific advisor will help book a room.
+The defense takes place at the institute of the academic evaluator.
+The academic evaluator will help book a room.

-The internship is graded by the scientific advisor in coordination with the internship advisor, by taking into account the quality of the work, the report, and the defense.
-Following the defense, the scientific advisor fills in the Internship Evaluation form on Synapses (for Télécom Paris lecturers) or sends her/his assessment to the internship coordinator by email.
+The internship is graded by the academic evaluator in coordination with the internship advisor, by taking into account the quality of the work, the report, and the defense.
+Following the defense, the academic evaluator fills in the Internship Evaluation form on Synapses (for Télécom Paris lecturers) or sends her/his assessment to the internship coordinator by email.